Welcome to today's edition of the Rush 24-7 podcast.

 So we've got imaginary districts.

-Whoa, an ABC, state-controlled ABC uncovered this last night on ABC's World News Tonight, a montage of the report by Jonathan Carl.
+Whoa, an ABC, state-controlled ABC, uncovered this last night on ABC's World News Tonight, a montage of the report by Jonathan Carl.

 The $18 million website created by the White House to track the stimulus lists millions of dollars spent and jobs created.

-The website, for example, says 30 jobs were created and over 700,000 spent in Arizona's 15th Congressional District.
+The website, for example, says 30 jobs were created and over $700,000 spent in Arizona's 15th congressional district.

 The problem?

-The state has only eight congressional districts.
+The state has only eight congressional district.

 There is no 15th district.